ArthurConmy/L-BRGM/README.md

 ## Requirements

-Our method, BRGM, builds on the StyleGAN-ADA Pytorch codebase, so our requirements are the same as for [StyleGAN2 Pytorch](https://github.com/NVlabs/stylegan2-ada-pytorch):
+Our method, L-BRGM, like the BRGM method, builds on the StyleGAN-ADA Pytorch codebase, so our requirements are the same as for [StyleGAN2 Pytorch](https://github.com/NVlabs/stylegan2-ada-pytorch):
 * 64-bit Python 3.7 and PyTorch 1.7.1.
 See [https://pytorch.org/](https://pytorch.org/) for PyTorch install instructions.
 * CUDA toolkit 11.0 or later.
 Use at least version 11.1 if running on RTX 3090.
 If version 11 is not available, the implementation should still work.
 * The folder `images1024x1024` from the FFHQ dataset (currently hosted on [drive](https://drive.google.com/drive/folders/1u2xu7bSrWxrbUxk-dT-UvEJq8IjdmNTP).
 Note that shortcuts the folder can be used if working in colab to save lots of downloading).